freebsd/freebsd-quarterly/2018q3/loader.md

 used on any architecture we support.

-There's also efforts underway to bring signed image support, improved crypto booting options and implement Multiboot 2.0.
+There's also efforts underway to bring signed image support, improved crypto booting options and implement Multiboot 2.0 support.